puppetlabs/puppetlabs-apache/README.md

 #####`custom_fragment`

-Pass a template of custom configuration to be placed at the bottom of the vhost configuration.
+Pass a string of custom configuration directives to be placed at the end of the vhost configuration.

-#####`custom_fragment_params`

-Pass a hash of paramters for the custom fragment to use.
-The custom fragment template running in the scope of apache::vhost which makes this important since Puppet 3.x and up no longer support dynamic variable lookup.

 #####`default_vhost`